wmay/euc-safety/_guides/abrasion.md

 expect the kind of urban riding gear that's relevant to most EUC riding to achieve something like 2 out of 5 stars on their scale.

+Many sellers of cheap gear on sites like Amazon and AliExpress lie about the material of their motorcycle garments, claiming to use expensive abrasion resistant materials.
+On these sites, I suspect that many "Cordura" jackets are actually polyester, and many "leather" jackets are synthetic leather, aka pleather.
+It's not clear that they provide more protection than a regular jacket.
+{: class="warning"}

 The Institute for Frontier Materials published an in-depth review document, [A guide to designing and manufacturing motorcycle protective clothing](https://www.motocap.com.au/sites/default/files/2023-02/A%20guide%20to%20designing%20and%20manufacturing%20motorcycle%20protective%20clothing_0.pdf),